 HLSL shader code can be edited directly inside PIX, allowing you to immediately see the effect of your changes on rendering results or performance.
 This can be useful for prototyping and optimizing shaders, as it can greatly reduce the turnaround time when trying out different ideas.

 Edit & continue is accessed from the Pipeline view.
-After selecting a shader you can edit its code however you like, then click Commands followed by Apply Edits:
+After selecting a shader you can edit its code however you like, then click Edit->Apply:

 Other views (such as OM RTV 0) will update to show the effect of your change.
 You may find it useful to dock more than one instance of the Pipeline view next to each other in order to view rendertarget results at the same time as editing shader code.

 If you lose track of exactly what you have changed, right-click on the shader code and choose Diff with Original:

 This will bring up an inline diff view, showing the original code in red with your changes in yellow:

 Note that PIX on Windows (unlike Xbox) does not yet support saving modified shaders back into the .pix3 file.